 Lina Khan Has Big Plans For Big Tech — But She Might Not Have the Tools

-Last week, Lina Khan, a 32-year-old Columbia Law professor and strong advocate for updating antitrust laws to deal with Big Tech companies, was sworn in as chair of the Federal Trade Commission (FTC).
-Her confirmation came just days after Congress introduced five antitrust bills specifically targeting Amazon, Google, Apple, and Facebook (the so-called “Big Four”) for alleged anticompetitive practices.
+Last week, Lina Khan, a Columbia Law professor who built her reputation on progressive antitrust policies, was sworn in as chair of the Federal Trade Commission.
+Her confirmation came just days after Congress introduced five antitrust bills specifically targeting Amazon, Google, Apple, and Facebook (the so-called “Big Four”) for their anticompetitive practices.

 While Khan’s 69-28 Senate confirmation seems to indicate a bipartisan push for greater regulation of tech companies, she’ll be entering an agency juggling a monumental lawsuit with very few resources.
 The FTC launched more than 40 antitrust lawsuits during the pandemic, including a landmark case against Facebook over its illegal monopolization of social network services.

-Leaked audio from Mark Zuckerberg in 2019 indicated that Facebook wouldn’t go down easy against the U.S. government, with the social media mogul stating, “ I don’t want to have a major lawsuit against our own government… But look, at the end of the day, if someone’s going to try to threaten something that existential, you go to the mat and you fight.”
+Leaked audio from Mark Zuckerberg in 2019 indicated that the company wouldn’t go down easy against the U.S. government, with the social media mogul stating, “ I don’t want to have a major lawsuit against our own government… But look, at the end of the day, if someone’s going to try to threaten something that existential, you go to the mat and you fight.”

 Confronting a billion-dollar company like Facebook requires an enormous expenditure of time and resources.
 Cases taken up by the FTC cost the agency enormously in fees paid to outside consultants and economists, who can charge as much as $1,350 an hour.
-At the same time, corporate merger filing fees, which traditionally serve as a major cash flow for the agency, have fallen during the pandemic.
+At the same time, corporate merger filing fees have fallen during the pandemic, which traditionally serve as a major cash flow for the agency.

 According to emails obtained by POLITICO, the lack of funding is also taking its toll on FTC staffing and resources. “[W]e will either need to bring fewer expert intensive cases or significantly decrease our litigation costs (e.g. experts, transcripts, litigation support contractors, etc.),” Executive Director David Robbins said in an October 29, 2020 email.

-Khan’s appointment and new legislation signal a desire from Congress to speed up antitrust enforcement, but it’s going to be near-impossible under the weight of a century-old regulatory structure.
-If Congress is serious about dealing with the challenges posed by Big Tech companies, it will need to equip an agency with the expertise, technology, and funding necessary to get the job done.
+Khan’s appointment and new legislation signal a desire from Congress to speed up antitrust enforcement, but it’s going to be a long fight that requires agreement from the FTC, Congress, and the courts.
+If Congress is serious about cracking down on Big Tech, it will need to equip Khan and the FTC with the tools necessary to get the job done.
 If not, the FTC may again be resigned to only privately acknowledging wrongdoing, while publicly letting companies off the hook.

-To read more on the history of antitrust regulation in America, and the difficulty of regulating digital platform companies under current regulatory structures, see The New Center’s policy paper, “How Can Washington Take On Big Tech?
+To read more on the history of antitrust regulation in America, and the difficulty of regulating Big Tech companies under current regulatory structures, see The New Center’s policy paper, “How Can Washington Take On Big Tech?
 The Digital Commerce Agency.”